sammo0401/voter/docs/installation.md

 	1. **STEEM_USER**, set to your user name, without a preceding "@" symbol.
 	2. **POSTING_KEY_PRV**, set to your private Steemit posting key, used to cast votes
 	3. **BOT_API_KEY**, set to any alphanumeric key you generate to grant access to your bot.
 Used to authenticate bot actions, such as start bot, as well as third party access.
-	4. **EMAIL_ADDRESS_TO** (optional), set to your email address for notifications
-	5. **EMAIL_ADDRESS_SENDER** (optional), set spoof email address for notification sender.
-Has no effect if EMAIL_ADDRESS_TO is not set
-	6. **SENDGRID_API_KEY** (optional), set to SendGrid API key, _which you will set up later_ if you want email notifications, so leave as default 'none' for now
-	7. **COOKIE_SECRET** Change this to a random string to secure your sessions cookies, where your BOT_API_KEY will be stored in the browser.
+	4. **COOKIE_SECRET** Change this to a random string to secure your sessions cookies, where your BOT_API_KEY will be stored in the browser.
 It doesn't matter what it is but make it **unique**.
-	8. **VERBOSE_LOGGING** sets console logging to verbose if true, but is false by default as this will speed the bot run up somewhat.
+	5. **VERBOSE_LOGGING** sets console logging to verbose if true, but is false by default as this will speed the bot run up somewhat.
 Leave off unless you are checking out an error or developing this software.
 5. Click the _Deploy_ button
-6. **Wait**, this process can take up to five minutes, do not refresh your browser.
+6. **Wait**, this process can take up to five minutes.

 After the app finishes deploying as a server, you can view the dashboard by clicking the **View ->** button and confirm it was set up correctly.
 Use the root URL of your app as hosted on Heroku, e.g. https://voter.herokuapp.com